Vorinostat (By mouth)

 - Swallow the capsule whole.
 Do not open, crush, break, or chew it.

-- Drink at least 68 ounces (2 liters) of fluids every day to prevent dehydration.
+- Drink at least 68 ounces (2 liters) of fluid every day to prevent dehydration.

 - You may also receive medicines to help prevent nausea and vomiting.